Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

 How to run this application
 ===========================

-First of all, you should install Kurento Server to run this demo.
+First of all, you should install Kurento Media Server to run this demo.
 Please visit the `installation guide <../../Installation_Guide.rst>`_ for further information.

-This demo is assuming that you have a Kurento Server installed and running in your local machine.
+This demo is assuming that you have a Kurento Media Server installed and running in your local machine.
 If so, to launch the app you need to clone the GitHub project where this demo is hosted, and then run the main class, as follows: